One of the most common questions asked about studying abroad is how much a program costs.

 As a department, the Study Abroad Office provides internal scholarships to a select number of applicants annually.
 Students are required to have already completed their online program-specific application and paid the mandatory $200 deposit for their AU Faculty-led Program at the time of the deadline.
 Undergraduate or Graduate Students completing a Study Abroad or Study Away faculty-led program can be considered.
 Independent Student Travelers (including USG Goes Global and CIS Abroad) applicants are not permitted to apply for the SAO Scholarship at this time.

 Eligible students would need a 2.5 GPA at time of application to be considered for the merit-based scholarship.
 The scholarship application can be accessed online through the same platform as used to sign up for the experience.
 The scholarship application requires some short answer responses and 1 letter of recommendation from an AU faculty/staff member.
 If selected, students would be required to do 5 hours of service back to the SAO within one year of the program's return.
 Late applications will not be considered past the deadlines listed below.
-Students participating in a program that travels during the summer can apply to only 1 cycle deadline.

-Deadline for Summer Applicants: Thursday, February 9th
+Deadline for All Summer Applicants: Friday, February 9th

 We encourage students applying to any international program to research external and national scholarships for study abroad.
 Scroll down to see our curated list of scholarships & grants.
 Please send any questions about these opportunities to us at firstname.lastname@example.org.

 Scholarship applications are closed for 2023-24.
 The typical application cycle is as follows:

 Learn some of the financial aid basics on how you can potentially use financial aid to assist you with study abroad tuition costs.
 Contact the Financial Aid Office for more information.